darealshinji/debian-packaging/games/grapplinghook/README.md

 To build a package of the full version, copy the official tarball of the full version into this directory and run `make`.
-If that tarball is missing or if there's a checksum mismatch, the demo version will automatically be downloaded and built.
+If that tarball is missing the demo version will automatically be downloaded and built.
+If you want to built a separate package for the architecture independend game files run `make COMMON_PKG=1` instead.

 http://ghook.speedrungames.com/